Los Angeles Memorial Coliseum: University of Southern California

+The Coliseum is primarily the home of the USC Trojans football team.
+With its campus across the street from Exposition Park, USC agreed to play all its home games at the Coliseum, justifying the decision to build the arena.
 On October 6, 1923, Pomona and USC played in the inaugural game at the Coliseum, with the Trojans prevailing 23–7.
-Situated just across the street from Exposition Park, USC agreed to play all its home games at the Coliseum, a circumstance that contributed to the decision to build the arena.
+Most of USC's regular home football games, especially with rivals UCLA and Notre Dame, attract a capacity crowd.
+USC's women lacrosse and soccer teams use the Coliseum for selected games, usually involving major opponents and televised games.

+In May 2021, due to the previous year of local COVID-19 restrictions, USC held commencement ceremonies in the Coliseum for graduating students from the classes of 2020 and 2021.
+Ceremonies were held in the Coliseum twice a day for a week, with over 36,000 diplomas (including undergraduate and graduate degrees and certificates) awarded.
+It was the first time in 70 years that USC had held its commencement in the stadium.
+In September 2024 the university announced that its main commencement ceremony was regularly attracting more than 60,000 guests and had outgrown all venues on campus, and beginning with the May 2025 ceremony it would be permanently moving to the Coliseum.

+University of California, Los Angeles

 From 1928 to 1981, the UCLA Bruins also played home games at the Coliseum.
 When USC and UCLA played each other, the "home" team (USC in odd-numbered years, UCLA in even), occupied the north sideline and bench, and its band and rooters sat on the north side of the stadium; the "visiting" team and its contingent took to the south (press box) side of the stadium.
 Excepting the mid-1950s and 1983–2007, the two teams have worn their home jerseys for the rivalry games for the Victory Bell.
 This tradition was renewed in 2008, even though the two schools now play at different stadiums.
 UCLA moved to the Rose Bowl in Pasadena in 1982.